sarbal/onboarding/README.md

 4. *An algorithm*:
 This is to transfer (or infer) functional labels from the target genes to the previously unlabeled candidate genes.

-## Multifunctionality
-Gene multifunctionality is a pervasive bias in functional genomics.
-Our work has focused on evaluating how this bias impacts the generation of biologically non-specific results as well as highly fragile significances in a variety of fields.

 ## Differential expression, co-expression and differential co-expression
 The transcriptome is all the RNA molecules expressed from the genes of an organism.